OT-OSM/openvpn/README.md

 ============

 Ansible role to install OpenVPN.
 This role is tested on Canonical, Ubuntu, 16.04 LTS, amd64 xenial.
-This role will setup openvpn server on Canonical, Ubuntu, 16.04 LTS, amd64 xenial on AWS Cloud
+This role will setup openvpn server on Canonical, Ubuntu, 16.04 LTS, amd64 xenial on AWS Cloud.

+The role consist of two meta files
+- clientlist: Enter the namer of the client you want to add.
+- revokelist: Enter the names of the client you want to revoke.
 Note:
  - Disable Source/Destination Check.